Ashton Gillotte

-Ashton Gillotte (born October 30, 2002) is an American professional football defensive end for the Kansas City Chiefs of the National Football League (NFL).
+Ashton Gillotte (jill---OHT---ee; born October 30, 2002) is an American professional football defensive end for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the Louisville Cardinals and was selected by the Chiefs in the third round of the 2025 NFL draft.

 Early life

-Gillotte was born in Ohio and moved to Florida when he was three years old after his parents were divorced.
-He and his mother would settle in Boca Raton, Florida when he was in the sixth grade.
-Gillotte would attend Boca Raton Community High School.
+Gillotte was born in Middletown, Ohio and moved to Florida when he was three years old after his parents were divorced.
+He and his mother settled in Boca Raton, Florida when he was in the sixth grade.
+Gillotte attended Boca Raton Community High School.
 As a senior in 2020, he was the Sun Sentinels Palm Beach County 8A-6A defensive player of the year after recording 55 tackles and 10 sacks in seven games.
 He committed to the University of Louisville to play college football.

 College career

 As a true freshman at Louisville in 2021, Gillotte played in 12 games and had 19 tackles and four sacks.
 As a sophomore in 2022, he started 12 games, recording 24 tackles and seven sacks.
 He returned to Louisville as a starter his junior year in 2023.